Rusydy/rusydy.github.io/_pages/resume.md

 permalink: /resume
 ---

 Hi!
 I'm **Rusydy**, a software engineer from Jakarta, Indonesia.
-Below is a brief summary of my education and work experience.
+Below is a brief summary of my education and work experience and here is the PDF version [here](/assets/resume.pdf).

 ## Work Experience